robcarver17/pysystemtrade/docs/production.md

 The sub-parameters do the following:

 - `object` the class of the code that runs the system, eg `sysproduction.strategy_code.run_system_classic.runSystemClassic` This class **must** provide a method `run_backtest` that has no arguments.
-- `backtest_config_filename` the location of the .yaml configuration file to pass to the strategy runner eg `systems.provided.futures_chapter15.futures_config.yaml`
+- `backtest_config_filename` the location of the YAML configuration file to pass to the strategy runner eg `systems.provided.futures_chapter15.futures_config.yaml`

 The following optional parameters are used only by `run_systems`:
 - `max_executions` the number of times the backtest should be run on each iteration of run_systems.
 Normally 1, unless you have some whacky intraday system.
 Can be omitted.